Supporting Children and Young People with Special Educational Needs and Disabilities

 Statements of special educational needs are being replaced with a single education, health and care plan for your children and young people.
 The EHC plan will place much more emphasis on personal goals and will describe the support your child will receive whilst they are in education.
 Personal budgets will also be introduced to give parents more control over the support you and your child receive.
 The amount you will be given and how it can be spent is something that you would agree with the school.

 For children with less complex needs but who still require help a new system called additional SEN support is being introduced.
-This process will be similar but it will be less about counting the hours or resources given and more about what the child has achieved as a result.
+This process will be less about counting the hours or resources given and more about what the child has achieved.

 Concerns about losing support